Expert Witness Directories

 ExpertLaw provides Legal Help, Directories, Articles, and Forums to connect expert witnesses, private detectives, and legal nurses with attorneys.
 Also, they provide free legal information.
 The site has a collection of helpful legal articles.
 Visit ExpertLaw.

-5Expert Witnesses
+Expert Witnesses

 Available since 1994, this website has a simple design and easy-to-use interface.
 Use this directory to find highly credentialed expert witnesses, legal analysts, economists, medical experts, and forensic litigation support consultants/experts with attorneys, lawyers, law firms, legal, insurance, legislative, judicial, regulatory, government, and business decision-makers, and professionals.
 Choose a category to view resumes for individuals.
-This is a decent directory, but it doesn’t seem to have many members.
-Visit the Website.
+This is a decent directory, but it doesn’t have many members.
+Visit the website.

 Questions and Comments

 If you have any questions about expert witnesses or other types of legal experts, please post a comment below.
-If you would like to learn about aspects of the law, see our legal glossary.

 2 COMMENTS